ThunderFly-aerospace/TFSIK01/README.md

 # TFSIK01A - Dual Antenna diversity telemetry modem with a high noise immunity

 The TFSIK01A is a high-end open-source hardware design of a UAV modem with [SiK firmware](https://github.com/ThunderFly-aerospace/SiK).
 It uses the latest Si1000 series chip Si1060 which is equipped with [Si4463 EZRadioPRO Transceiver](https://www.silabs.com/documents/public/data-sheets/Si4463-61-60-C.pdf).
 The RF front is designed to have high immunity to the jamming on out-band frequencies, this gives TFSIK special features such as being operable in the  proximity of out-of-used band signal jammers.
-RF noise immunity is a hardware-based feature, therefore it is extremely reliable, but the proper antenna and frequency band must be used for the best results.
-Contact [ThunderFly s.r.o.](https://www.thunderfly.cz/) to get the support and consultation.
+RF noise immunity is a hardware-based feature, therefore it is extremely reliable, but the proper antenna and frequency band must be used for the best results—contact [ThunderFly s.r.o.](https://www.thunderfly.cz/) to get support and consultation.

 ## Hardware

-TFSIK modem is enclosed in a 3D printed box, which is suitable for user modification.
+TFSIK modem is enclosed in a 3D printed box suitable for user modification.
 Inside that box are electronics with electromagnetic shielding.

 ### TFSIK modem electronics

-Here is a photo of how TFSIK electronics look without an electromagnetic shielding cover.
+Here is a photo of TFSIK electronics without an electromagnetic shielding cover.

 ![TFSIK01A bottom view](doc/img/TFSIK01_1.jpg)
 ![TFSIK01A top view](doc/img/TFSIK01_3.jpg)